akarnokd/plan-b-terraform-mods/README.md

 Add a button to the top left of the screen that when clicked, shows a panel of current production and consumption statistics.

 The panel can be toggled via <kbd>F3</kbd> (configurable too).

+The statistics is persisted in your save.

+:information_source: The save format is not changed by the mod and remains compatible with the vanilla save, meaning that removing the mod won't break it.

 :information_source: Note that the graphics does not adapt to the current screen resolution.
 Please adjust the font, button and panel sizes via configuration.